Meliponiculture: Minimum disturbance method

-1 and 2: Nest and over-nest modules / 3 and 4: Honey modules.
+1 and 2: Nest and over-nest modules.
+3 and 4: Honey modules.

 The nest module's choke is square-shaped.
 It is also commonly made in a circular shape.
 The idea is that the nest can be built freely, but the auxiliary side structures and food pots are supported by the choke to facilitate handling.

 The minimum disturbance method is applied using standardized box models (such as the "Fernando Oliveira" box or INPA box), which stand out for their ability to divide swarms without the need to manipulate the brood combs by hand.
 This method makes it possible to obtain two colonies from the division of a single one in just a few minutes, resulting in an accelerated recovery of the swarm and a lower incidence of post-division pests.
 The efficiency of this model is attributed to the standardized nest modules, which have brood disc chokes (circular or rhombus-shaped).

 During the multiplication process, the modules are separated, dividing the internal structure of the nest into two halves.
 The chokers provide lateral support to the upper part, eliminating the need to use your hands to divide the feed pots that are around the brood disks.
 The sequence of figures illustrates the steps involved in dividing a colony of uruçu-boca-de-renda (M. seminigra), highlighting the use of the minimum disturbance method.
-It is important to note that the colony in this example has two hives full of food, favoring the splitting process.
+The colony in this example has two hives full of food, favoring the splitting process.